mbasim25/questions-app/README.md

 - Login
 - Logout

+### Security
+- Token Authentication
+- Session Authentication

 ## How to run the app
 - Fork or download the app.

-- Install python on your pc.
+- Install python.

 - Open the project via cli and create a virtual enviroment `py -m venv /name of the venv folder i call it venv`.